romans-adi/bookstore/README.md

 ### Deployment

-This project is planned to be deployed using Render Cloud:
+This project is deployed using Render Cloud:

 - [Render Cloud](https://render.com/)